 Cash flow planning is essential for liquidity management as balance sheet ratios can only give a quick sense of the liquidity risk of an institution but assurance that SFPL will always be able to meet its payment obligations can only come from a detailed forecast of expected future business and its attendant cash flows.
-Ideally, 20% Liquid Assets Ratios (LARs) should be maintained after covering the forecasted net cash flows as a buffer for unexpected flows, sudden stress events and business growth.
+Ideally, 20% Liquid Assets Ratios (LARs) should be maintained all the times to meet the business need and all the due obligations.

 Cash flow forecasting tool covers a forward period of twelve months and it is granular.
 The Treasury Head will plan daily increments for the next month and update the plan based on actual materialized flows at least weekly, preferably daily.
+Template for weekly cash flow planning is in Annexure - VII

-Treasury Head will follow a two-step process while doing cash flow planning:
+Treasury Head will follow a two- step process while doing cash flow planning: